-Dance: Hip Hop and Contemporary Semester 2 Prerequisite: none
+Dance 9-2 (Hip Hop and Contemporary) Semester 2 Prerequisite: none

 Students will learn the basic fundamental dance movement skills and technique.
 They will be introduced to basic choreographic processes where they will have an opportunity to create, interpret, explore and present dance ideas in performance.
 Students will also develop an appreciation for dance through reflecting and responding to dance works and will research the role of dance in our society and will be given an opportunity to perform a dance routine in a concert setting.
-Jazz and Hip-Hop dance technique; improved physical competencies ie flexibility, fitness, strength, performance qualities; theatre etiquette, choreographic skills and knowledge of dance in our society.
+Contemporary and Hip-Hop dance technique; improved physical competencies ie flexibility, fitness, strength, performance qualities; theatre etiquette, choreographic skills and knowledge of dance in our society.

-Drama: Exploring Drama Semester 1 Prerequisite: none
+Drama 9-1 (Exploring Drama) Semester 1

 In Year 9, Drama students are given opportunities to refine their knowledge and skills to present drama as an event.
 Students will explore different genres of drama through scripted and devised performances.
-Students will develop skills in voice and movement, improvisation, devising works and characterisation.
+Students will develop skills in voice and movement, improvisation, devising and characterisation.
 Students will create drama works to perform to a peer audience.
-They will respond to their own performance work, and the performance of others.
+They will also demonstrate understanding of drama techniques and conventions through responding to relevant and thoughtful reflections.

-Drama: Creating Drama Semester 2
+Drama 9-2 (Creating Drama) Semester 2

 In Year 9, Drama students are given opportunities to refine their knowledge and skills to present drama performances in a variety of forms.
 Students use play building techniques to devise original performances using different drama & theatre mediums.
-Students will develop skills in voice and movement, improvisation, devising, slapstick and character development.
+Students will develop skills in voice and movement, improvisation, devising and character development.
 Students will create drama works to perform to a peer audience.
-They will respond to their own performance work, and the performance of others.
+They will also demonstrate understanding of drama techniques and conventions through responding to relevant and thoughtful reflections.